Wage Discrepancies Between Staff Nurses & Travel Nurses

 Nurses are the lifeblood of the American healthcare system.
 It does not work without them.
 An increased focus on the retention of core staff nurses is critical, especially for low-wage and rural areas.
 Nurses who remain at the same healthcare facility can more quickly grow into nursing leaders, who, in turn, foster attractive work environments.

-Part of this is a data problem: if more healthcare administrators had a dashboard clearly displaying the cost of an understaffed nursing unit, versus the value of an appropriately staffed one, wage discrepancies might return to a more healthy balance more quickly.
+Part of this is a data problem: if more healthcare administrators had a dashboard clearly displaying the cost of an understaffed nursing unit, versus the value of an appropriately staffed one, wage discrepancies might return to a healthier balance more quickly.
 But both Norton and Dr. Boston-Leary are hopeful that health systems will value all nurses more accurately instead of simply reducing compensation for one group of nurses.

 “Nurses are humans taking care of humans,” Norton says.
 “This volatility in pay isn’t something we’re used to.
 The pandemic was the first time that some nurses really felt like they were being paid how they deserved to be paid.
 We were highlighted as heroes.
 There was all this clapping.
 Then, as soon as it’s over, it’s back to dropping wages and cutting rates, and it’s just really disappointing.
 I’d love to see a way for us to be able to elevate nurses, close the wage gap, and show all nurses that we value them.”